Skip to main content

 garage door conversion

 Some garages are built to the same standard as the main house (with cavity wall insulation) so the walls may not need upgrading.
-It is however more likely that your attached or detached garage is single-skin construction.
-This must be insulated internally to meet standards.
-This is usually achieved by erecting stud walling using timbers deep enough to accept sufficient rigid insulation, normally 90mm plus an air gap.
-This also provides a hidden route for additional electric outlets or things like central heating pipes within your new garage conversion.
+It is however more likely to be a single skin garage.
+This must be insulated internally to meet minimum garage insulation standards.

 Another option with your garage conversion could be to retain part of the space (and even the door), to create a smaller storage area or if your garage is large enough - you could even retain space for a single car.
-If you go down the part conversion route, we’d need to erect a fully-insulated, internal dividing wall that is designed to provide 30-minute fire protection.
+If you go down the part conversion route, we’d need to erect a fully insulated, internal garage partition wall that is designed to provide 30-minute fire protection.
 This can be done by erecting a fully insulated timber stud wall that's boarded on both sides with a fire-rated pink plasterboard.

 garage wall insulation